Seally/yastm/README.md

 * Add `-Tv<msvc_version>` to CMake's command arguments.
 * Use the Visual Studio generator instead of Ninja (otherwise it won't recognize the argument).
+  * In Visual Studio 2022, the bundled CMake version does not currently support the VS2022 generator as of this writing.
+In order to use this generator, install an up-to-date version of CMake and change the CMake executable path to point to it (should be under advanced settings).

+    If you also have VS2019 installed, you can use its generator instead.

 _Note:_ Within Visual Studio's UI, the generator configuration may be hidden under advanced settings.